-Children can have 20/20 eyesight and still struggle in the classroom.
+Children can have 20/20 eyesight and still struggle in the classroom due to visual dysfunction.
 Reading starts, then stops.
 Your child rereads the same line twice.
 Focus fades, and homework turns into a battle.

 When these patterns appear, they often point to a deeper connection between vision and learning.

 At EyeZone Nevada, vision care goes beyond clarity.
-Visual skills affect how the brain processes what a child sees, which directly impacts reading, attention, and comprehension.
+Underdeveloped visual skills affect how the brain processes what a child sees, which directly impacts reading, attention, and comprehension.

 If you have already explored neuro-visual therapy, you know vision involves more than seeing clearly.
 It involves coordination, timing, and efficiency.
 You can also learn more about children’s eye care and how early support shapes long-term success.